-Tim Harris is one of the most exciting new children’s authors in Australia.
+Tim Harris is one of the most exciting children’s authors in Australia.
 His first series of books, Exploding Endings, will have primary-aged readers both captivated and laughing out loud.
-Harnessing his wacky sense of humour, the series contains short stories with BIG twists.
-His second series, Mr Bambuckle’s Remarkables, contains his trademark quirkiness, mixed with a touch of poignancy.
-A former primary school teacher of 15 years, Tim’s presentations and workshops are dynamic and entertaining.
-He is married and has three young children – two boys and a girl.
-He likes cricket, footy, Lego, music, and watching movies.
+The first book in the series, Painted Dogs & Doom Cakes, was awarded Honour Book at the 2017 KOALAs.
+His second series, Mr Bambuckle’s Remarkables, contains his trademark quirkiness, mixed with a touch of poignancy, with the lead book being awarded a CBCA Notable in 2018.

 Did you always want to be a children’s author?
 No, I wanted to play cricket for Australia!!